 • Traffic signs and signals, Car control, Pedestrians, Mechanical knowledge.

 • Publications, Instructional Techniques.

 You will get ninety minutes to answer the 100 questions.
-Some questions may require more than one answer.

 After a short break you will then have to do the Hazard Perception Test.
 This consists of 14 video clips which feature every day road scenes and you will have to spot any developing hazards by clicking the mouse at the right moment, Lots of practice is needed to perfect this.
 You do it every day when your driving you just may not be conscientious that you are in fact seeing and reacting to hazards during your normal driving.
 Anything that makes you change speed or direction is a hazard.
 One video has two developing hazards to spot.
 The pass mark for this test is 57 points out of a possible 75.